Python arguments are equivalent to long-option arguments (

 --has_proteins

 Filter for sequences containing specific proteins or genes (e.g., 'spike', 'ORF1ab').
 Can be a single protein name or a list of protein names.
+Any matching protein will keep the sequence.

 Python: has_proteins="spike" or has_proteins=["spike", "ORF1ab"]